On-Demand Seizures Facilitate Rapid Screening of Therapeutics for Epilepsy

 Strengths:

-A strength of this manuscript is that this approach may facilitate the evaluation of novel therapeutics since these evoked seizures are demonstrated as being sufficiently similar to spontaneous seizures in these same mice which are more laborious to analyze.
-The data demonstrating the commonality of pharmacology and EEG features between evoked seizures and spontaneous seizures in epileptic mice, while also being different from evoked seizures in naïve mice, are convincing despite concerns regarding the biological significance of the differences in effect sizes of these features.
-The structural, functional, and behavioral differences between a seizure-naïve and epileptic mouse are complex and important issues.
-This study positively impacts the wider epilepsy research community by investigating seizure semiology and pharmaceutical responses in these populations.
+A strength of this manuscript is that this approach may facilitate the evaluation of novel therapeutics since these evoked seizures, despite having some features that were significantly different from spontaneous seizures, are suggested to be sufficiently similar to spontaneous seizures which are more laborious to analyze.
+The data demonstrating the commonality of pharmacology and EEG features between evoked seizures and spontaneous seizures in epileptic mice, while also being different from evoked seizures in naïve mice, are convincing.
+The structural, functional, and behavioral differences between a seizure-naïve and epileptic mouse, which emerge due to the enduring changes occurring during epileptogenesis, are complex and important.
+Accordingly, this study highlights the importance of using mice that have underwent epileptogenesis as model organisms for testing novel therapeutics.
+Furthermore, this study positively impacts the wider epilepsy research community by investigating seizure semiology in these populations.

 Weaknesses: